 A. The Mission Coordinator selects the airports that are closest to the medical facility or the passenger’s home.
 On occasion, a pilot will change the airport that was selected.
-If doing so, the pilot must notify the patient, as well as the Mission Coordinator to have it approved.
+If doing so, the pilot must notify the passenger, as well as the Mission Coordinator to have it approved.

 A. Yes, it is very helpful to us if you are able to fly more than one leg.
-We break up the missions to help accommodate pilots with smaller aircraft or pilots who have a limited amount of time to fly, especially during the week.
+We break up the flights to help accommodate pilots with smaller aircraft or pilots who have a limited amount of time to fly, especially during the week.

-What should I do if a passenger arrives with too much luggage, they bring additional companions, or they don’t meet the Angel Flight requirements in some way?
+What should I do if a passenger arrives with too much luggage, they bring additional companions, or they don’t meet the Angel Flight East requirements in some way?

 A. The Mission Coordinator thoroughly reviews all of the requirements and expectations with the passenger before entering the flight into the system.
-If a passenger arrives at the airport and they do not meet the requirements that were expected, then it is up to you as to whether to fly the mission or not.
-Please be advised that while you may be able to accommodate the extra weight or luggage, the next pilot who flies the passenger (return flight or the next leg of a mission) may not have the same capabilities.
+If a passenger arrives at the airport and they do not meet the requirements that were expected, then it is up to you as to whether to take the flight or not.
+Please be advised that while you may be able to accommodate the extra weight or luggage, the next pilot who flies the passenger (return flight or the next leg of a flight) may not have the same capabilities.
 Please contact the Mission Coordinator as soon as possible if this issue does arise.

 What type of medical care is performed during the flight?